philhk/better-discord-screenshare-plugin/README.md

 # Better Discord Screenshare Plugin

-With this plugin you can customize your resolution, framerate, bitrate and more for your screenshare!
+With this plugin you can customize your resolution, framerate, bitrate and more for your screenshare on discord!
 This plugin requires an [installation](https://github.com/BetterDiscord/BetterDiscord#manual-installation 'installation') of the [BetterDiscord](https://github.com/BetterDiscord/BetterDiscord 'BetterDiscord') client.

 <div align='center'>
   <img src="./preview.png" height='450'>